-In this section, we discuss certain aspects of our compensation program as it pertains to our principal executive officer, our principal financial officer, and our three other most highly-compensated executive officers in 2011 (collectively, the "Named Executive Officers").
+In this section, we discuss certain aspects of our compensation program as it pertains to our principal executive officer, our principal financial officer, and our three other most highly-compensated executive officers in 2013 (collectively, the "Named Executive Officers").
 Our discussion focuses on compensation and practices relating to our most recently completed fiscal year.

 Base Compensation.
 Base salaries are designed to provide competitive levels of compensation to our executives, based on scope of responsibility and duties.
 We pay base salaries because they provide a basic level of compensation and are necessary to recruit and retain executives.
-Base salaries remained unchanged for the Named Executive Officers in 2011 in recognition of the adverse economic and insurance market conditions reflected in the Company's results for 2010.
+With the exception of the base salaries of Messrs.
+Powell Brown and Cory Walker, which did not increase in 2013, base salaries increased for the Named Executive Officers in 2013 in recognition of the results of the operations for which each was responsible in 2012.
 For additional information concerning compensation determinations for the Chief Executive Officer, please refer to the paragraph captioned "CEO Compensation," below.

 Annual Non-Equity Incentives and Bonuses.
-In 2011, short-term compensation for Named Executive Officers primarily consisted of a non-equity annual incentive compensation element.
-Each Named Executive Officer had an opportunity to earn a non-equity incentive compensation amount for 2011 based on objective performance criteria such as the earnings performance of the Company as a whole and, in the case of those executive officers with regional operational responsibilities such as Messrs.
+In 2013, short-term compensation for Named Executive Officers primarily consisted of a non-equity annual incentive compensation element.
+Each Named Executive Officer had an opportunity to earn a non-equity incentive compensation amount for 2013 based on objective performance criteria such as the earnings performance of the Company as a whole and, in the case of those executive officers with regional operational responsibilities such as Messrs.
 Lydecker and Strianese, the performance of the region for which such executive officer was responsible.

-With respect to 2011 non-equity incentives and bonuses for the Named Executive Officers other than the Chief Executive Officer, the Compensation Committee, after consideration, discussion and review, accepted without modification the recommendations of the Chief Executive Officer, which recommendations were the expected result of the application of the compensation system and formulas established and reviewed with the Compensation Committee and with these officers during 2011.
-The 2011 non-equity incentive and bonus for Mr. Powell Brown, Chief Executive Officer, were determined by the Compensation Committee.
+With respect to 2013 non-equity incentives and bonuses for the Named Executive Officers other than the Chief Executive Officer, the Compensation Committee, after consideration, discussion and review, accepted without modification the recommendations of the Chief Executive Officer, which recommendations were, for the most part, the expected result of the application of the compensation system and formulas established and reviewed with the Compensation Committee and with these officers during 2013.
+The 2013 non-equity incentive for Mr. Powell Brown, Chief Executive Officer, was determined by the Compensation Committee.
 For additional information concerning compensation determinations for the Chief Executive Officer, please refer to the paragraph captioned "CEO Compensation," below.

-While not exercised in 2011, the Compensation Committee expressly reserves the right, in its sole discretion, to reduce the annual non-equity incentive for any Named Executive Officer or to pay no annual non-equity incentive at all, if the Company's performance is unexpectedly poor or if the intended recipient commits acts of malfeasance.
+While not exercised in 2013, the Compensation Committee expressly reserves the right, in its sole discretion, to reduce the annual non-equity incentive for any Named Executive Officer or to pay no annual non-equity incentive at all, if the Company's performance is unexpectedly poor or if the intended recipient commits acts of malfeasance.

-2011 Annual Non-Equity Incentives for Messrs.
-Powell Brown, Cory Walker and Scott Penny.
+2013 Annual Non-Equity Incentives for Messrs.
+Powell Brown and Walker, and Ms. Downs

-For Mr. Powell Brown and Mr. Walker, whose responsibilities are not tied to a particular region, but rather encompass the Company as a whole, and for Mr. Penny, who serves as Chief Acquisitions Officer in addition to his responsibility for a region, the 2011 non-equity incentive amount was determined by the change in earnings per share in 2011 from 2010, without regard for change in acquisition earn-out payables.
+For Messrs.
+Powell Brown and Walker and Ms. Downs, whose responsibilities encompassed the Company as a whole rather than being tied to a particular region, the 2013 non-equity incentive amount was determined by the change in earnings per share in 2013 from 2012, subject to a "cap" of 15% on any increase, without regard for change in acquisition earn-out payables.
 The non-equity incentive amount for Messrs.
-Powell Brown, Walker and Penny was calculated based on the following formula: [base bonus] times [100% plus the percentage change in earnings per share, without regard for change in acquisition earn-out payables].
+Powell Brown and Walker and Ms. Downs was calculated based on the following formula: [target non-equity incentive amount] times [100% plus the percentage change in earnings per share, without regard for change in acquisition earn-out payables].